-At what time would you watch Takalani Sesame?
+3.2 At what time would you watch Takalani Sesame?
 Which programmes are sports programmes?
-Which programmes give you the news in a minute?
+Which programmes gives you the news in a minute?
 You have to present a summary of the news in class.
 Which programme will give you the information you need to do this?
 Which programmes will give you information about the weather?